 Web Accessibility Color Palettes

-Finding an accessible color scheme doesn’t have to be a challenge.
-Here are tools to help you pick out the perfect color palette online.
+Creating an accessible color scheme doesn’t have to be a challenge.
+There are dozens of online tools that can automatically generate an accessible color palette for you.

 Color Safe generates beautiful and accessible color schemes.
 To begin, choose Get started.

 To find suitable colors, first pick the background color you want to use.
 If you know the hex code you can enter it in the background color box.

 If not, click on the background color box to open up a color picker.
 The slider bar on the right selects the main color from the spectrum.

 Once you’ve chosen a general color, move the dot in the panel on the left to adjust the color’s brightness and intensity.
 The hex code of the color you chose will appear in the box.